Murray–Darling basin: Background

-The basin affects five states and territory governments, which according to the Constitution, are responsible for managing water resources.
+The Basin affects five states and territory governments, which according to the Constitution, are responsible for managing water resources.
 The River Murray Commission was established in 1917.
-Under the River Murray Waters Agreement, which did not include Queensland though about a quarter of the basin lays in the state, the commission was an advisory body with no authority for enforcement of provisions.
+Under the River Murray Waters Agreement, which did not include Queensland though about a quarter of the Basin lays in the state, the commission was an advisory body with no authority for enforcement of provisions.
 For a long time the commission was only concerned with water quantity until salinity became a problem.
 This led to minor reforms in 1982 in which water quality became part of the commission's responsibilities.

 However, it was soon recognised that a new organisational structure which considered the national perspective was needed for effective management.
-The Murray–Darling Basin Agreement was first adopted in 1985 but it wasn't until 1993 that its full legal status was enacted.
+The Murray–Darling Basin Agreement was first adopted in 1985 but it was not until 1993 that its full legal status was enacted.
 The Agreement led to the creation of a number of new organisations under what is known as the Murray–Darling Basin Initiative.
-These included the Murray–Darling Basin Ministerial Council and the Murray Darling Basin Commission.
+These included the Murray–Darling Basin Ministerial Council and the Murray–Darling Basin Commission.

 Murray–Darling Basin Plan

-The Murray–Darling Basin Authority (MDBA) was formed in 2008 to manage the Murray–Darling basin in an integrated and sustainable manner, in conjunction with the Basin states.
+The Murray–Darling Basin Authority (MDBA) was formed in 2008 to manage the Murray–Darling Basin in an integrated and sustainable manner.
 The MDBA is responsible for preparing and overseeing a legally-enforceable management plan.
 In October 2010, MDBA released a draft Murray–Darling Basin Plan (MDBP) for consultation.
-After a difficult consultation process, on 22 November 2012, Tony Burke, Minister for Sustainability, Environment, Water, Population and Communities, signed the Murray–Darling Basin Plan, which passed the Australian Parliament's disallowance period on 19 March 2013.
+On 22 November 2012, Tony Burke signed the Murray–Darling Basin Plan, which passed the Australian Parliament's disallowance period on 19 March 2013.